 I would like to once again express my condolences in connection with the heinous terrorist act that took place the other day, when the bandits shot a column of buses with pilots Copts.
 This once again underscores the need for constant vigilance and the establishment of the widest international cooperation in the fight against terrorism.
 Today, this topic was one of the main issues in the separate negotiations between the foreign and defense ministers of Russia and Egypt and, especially, at the meeting with Egyptian President A. Sisi.

 We are united in the need to increase the efforts of the world community in the anti-terrorist direction.
-Today, we examined in detail the practical steps that are being taken.
-We considered the need for their diversification and deepening of our cooperation both on a bilateral basis and within the framework of the United Nations, where Russia and Egypt continue to cooperate this year in the UN Security Council.
+Today, in a very detailed way, we examined the practical steps that are being taken.
+They considered the need for their diversification and deepening of our cooperation both on a bilateral basis and within the framework of the United Nations, where Russia and Egypt continue to cooperate this year in the UN Security Council.
 I would like to congratulate our Egyptian friends who initiated a very important document - a comprehensive framework to combat the propaganda and ideology of terrorism.
 This echoes the Russian initiative, which also continues to be considered by the UN Security Council, and the Egyptian initiative has already been approved.
 Thus, the international legal framework for combating all manifestations of the terrorist ideology, including the reasons for its dissemination, is approved by the entire UN Security Council.

 We have certainly discussed the situation in the Middle East and North Africa, where our task is to ensure peace, security, stability, overcome those conflicts that continue to burn in this long-suffering region.

 They spoke in detail about Syria and about the need to further advance the settlement process.
-Our Egyptian friends support the Astana process, within the framework of which 4 May it was agreed to create four zones of de-escalation in Syria, as the first step in spreading the ceasefire throughout the country and as a very important measure that will allow the armed opposition to separate.
-Terrorists "IGIL" and "Jabhat al-Nusra".
-As you remember, this task has been one of the key issues in our contacts with the Americans under the administration of Barack Obama, which proved incapable of realizing such a disengagement, primarily with regard to Jabhat al-Nusra.
+Our Egyptian friends support the Astana process, within the framework of which 4 May it was agreed to create four zones of de-escalation in Syria, as a first step to spread the ceasefire throughout the country and as a very important measure that will allow the armed opposition to separate terrorists "IGIL" and "Jabhat al-Nusra".
+As you remember, this task has been one of the key issues in our contacts with the Americans under the administration of Barack Obama, which proved incapable of realizing such a disengagement, primarily with regard to the Jabhat al-Nusra.
 And this despite the fact that it is included in the terrorist lists of the United Nations and the United States.
 Now, within the framework of the Astana process with the participation of the guarantor countries - Russia, Turkey and Iran, such disengagement becomes possible.
-Experts of our countries, with the participation of colleagues from a number of other states, continue to work on the coordination of details that will allow in practice to realize the concept of de-escalation zones.
+The experts of our countries, with the participation of colleagues from a number of other countries, continue to work on agreeing details that will make it possible in practice to realize the concept of de-escalation zones.
 We will welcome the participation of our Egyptian friends in this work.

 It is also important that the Astana process pushed the Geneva talks.
-We support the UN efforts led by the special envoy of the UN Secretary-General S. De Mistura and his team.
-We believe that, despite the very modest results of the rounds held, nevertheless, those understandings that the special envoy of the UN Secretary-General S. De Mistura was able to "put on paper" and which did not provoke rejection of many oppositionists and the Government of Syria, are a step forward and presuppose the principles on which the Syrian state should be built, including, very importantly, its secular character.
-Moreover, at the last round of the Geneva talks it was possible, not without difficulty, but nevertheless to agree on the beginning of work on constitutional reform.
+We are supporting a UN effort led by the UN Secretary-General's special envoy, S. de Mistura, and his team.
+We believe that despite the very modest results of the rounds held, nevertheless, the understandings that the special envoy of the UN Secretary General, S. de Mistura could "put on paper" and which did not provoke rejection of many oppositionists and the Government of Syria, are a step forward and suggest principles , on which the Syrian state must be built, including, what is very important, its secular nature.
+In addition, at the last round of the Geneva talks it was possible, not without difficulty, but still agree on starting work on constitutional reform.
 We call on all participants in the Geneva process to concentrate on this issue, along with other issues that have been put on the agenda, including transitional governance issues, combating terrorism and preparing for general elections.

 Considered the situation in other hot spots in the region, in particular in Libya.
 We welcome the efforts of Egypt and the UAE to bring together the positions of various Libyan parties.
 We support the initiatives being taken by the League of Arab States (LAS), the African Union (AU) and the United Nations.